the-nikhilsingh/Multiplex-Edge-Prediction/README.md

 - `-f` : Folder where the adjacency input and output are/will be stored (inside `data` folder).

 ## Optional arguments
 * `-aff` : End of the file where the parameters can be initialized from, in case initialization variable is greater than 0.
 * `-l` : Number of layers, default is 4.
 * `-k` : Number of communities, default is 5.
 * `-r` : Number of different realizations, the final parameters will be the one corresponding to the realization leading to the max likelihood.
 Default is 1.
-* `-e` : Convergence tolerance.
+* `-t` : Convergence tolerance.
 Default is 0.1 .
-* `-g` : Error added when intializing parameters from file.
+* `-e` : Error added when intializing parameters from file.
 Default is 0.1 .
 * `-o` : Flag to output adjacency matrix.
 Default is 0 (False).
-* `-z` : Seed for random real numbers.
+* `-s` : Seed for random real numbers.
 * `-u` : Flag to call the undirected network, default is 0 (False).